Umuzi-org/ACN-syllabus/content/projects/git-exercises/_index.md

 1. type in `nano README.md`.
 This will open up a text editor.
 Type in some stuff and then press `ctrl x` to exit.
 Then `y` then `enter`.
 This will save your changes
 2. type in `cat README.md`.
 This will print your file to the console
-3. take a look at the `git stats` again and make sure you understand it
+3. take a look at the `git status` again and make sure you understand it
 4. commit your changes to your repo.
 Your commit should have the message `"second commit"`
 5. make some more changes to your readme and make a `"third commit"`